Edit in GitHubLog an issue

 name: Joe

-In many cases, these variables are different depending on the build environment of the app, such as different tenant names in dev, stage, prod, etc. To make it work seamlessly with Git commits, you could store the real value of the variables in the .env file (which is not committed to Git), and reference them in the manifest.yaml file.
+These variables may be different depending on the build environment of the app, for example different tenant names in Development, Stage, and Production environments.
+To make it work seamlessly with Git commits, you could store the real value of the variables in the .env file (which is not committed to Git), and reference them in the manifest.yaml file:

 Copied to your clipboard